Sunday, September 29, 2024

 Why don’t we talk more about eight year olds?

-You’re as close to fifth grade now as you are to preschool.
+You’re nearly as close to middle school now as you are to preschool.

 You’re expected to add and subtract and sit still and speak with kindness and sometimes, I know, you forget the words or lose what little semblance of control you have over your days and your expanding, exploding mind.
 You yell.
 You cry.
 You make weird noises for no apparent reason and at inopportune times.